-After completion of the clinical trials of a product, we or our licensees must submit a new drug application to the FDA for marketing approval before commercialization of the product.
-The FDA may not grant approval on a timely basis, if at all.
+After completion of the clinical trials of a product, a new drug application is submitted to the FDA for marketing approval before commercialization of the product.
+Approval may not be granted on a timely basis, if at all.
 The FDA, as a result of the Food and Drug Administration Modernization Act of 1997, has six months to review and act upon license applications for priority therapeutics that are for a life-threatening or unmet medical need.
 Standard reviews can take between one and two years, and can even take longer if significant questions arise during the review process.
-The FDA may withdraw any required approvals, once obtained.
+Any required approvals, once obtained, may be withdrawn.

-In addition to clinical development regulations, we and our contract manufacturers and collaborators must comply with the applicable FDA current good manufacturing practice regulations.
+In addition to clinical development regulations, we and our contract manufacturers and collaborators also are required to comply with the applicable FDA current good manufacturing practice regulations.
 Good manufacturing practice regulations include requirements relating to quality control and quality assurance as well as the corresponding maintenance of records and documentation.
 Manufacturing facilities are subject to inspection by the FDA.
 Such facilities must be approved before we can use them in commercial manufacturing of our potential products.
 We or our contract manufacturers may not be able to comply with the applicable good manufacturing practice requirements and other FDA regulatory requirements.
 If we or our contract manufacturers fail to comply, our business, financial condition and results of operations will be materially adversely affected.

-In June 1995, we notified the FDA that we submitted incorrect data for our Phase II studies of BCX-34 applied to the skin for cutaneous T-cell lymphoma and psoriasis.
+In June 1995, we notified the FDA that we submitted incorrect efficacy data for our Phase II dose-ranging studies of topical BCX-34 for cutaneous T-cell lymphoma and psoriasis.
 The FDA inspected us in November 1995 and issued us a List of Inspectional Observations, Form FDA 483, that cited our failure to follow good clinical practices.
 The FDA also inspected us in June 1996, the focus was on the two 1995 Phase II dose-ranging studies of topical BCX-34 for the treatment of cutaneous T-cell lymphoma and psoriasis.
 As a result of the investigation, the FDA issued us a Form FDA 483, which cited our failure to follow good clinical practices.
 As a consequence, our ongoing and future clinical studies may receive increased scrutiny, which may delay the regulatory review process.

-Also in June 1996, the FDA investigated one of the clinical trial sites that participated in our 1995 Phase II dose-ranging studies of BCX-34 applied to the skin for the treatment of cutaneous T-cell lymphoma and psoriasis.
+Also in June 1996, the FDA investigated one of the clinical trial sites that participated in our 1995 Phase II dose-ranging studies of topical BCX-34 for the treatment of cutaneous T-cell lymphoma and psoriasis.
 As a result, the FDA issued a Form FDA 483 to the principal investigator at a clinical site which cited a number of deficiencies, including:

-- improper delegations of authority by the principal investigator; - failures to follow the protocols; - deviations from established procedures of the institutional review board; and

-- discrepancies or deficiencies in documentation and reporting.
+- improper delegations of authority by the principal investigator; - failures to follow the protocols; - deviations from established procedures of the institutional review board; and - discrepancies or deficiencies in documentation and reporting.

-Following the failure of BCX-34 applied to the skin in 1997, we discontinued the development of BCX-34 applied to the skin.
+Following the failure of topical BCX-34 in 1997, we discontinued the development of the topical formulations of BCX-34.
 In November 1997, the FDA notified us that they would not accept work performed by the deficient investigator without further validation.
-The majority of the work performed by this investigator was for BCX-34 applied to the skin, which was discontinued in 1997.
+The majority of the work performed by this investigator was for a topical formulation of BCX-34, which was discontinued in 1997.
 However, work performed by this investigator for oral BCX-34 will not be accepted by the FDA to support efficacy in any new drug application.